kyleaoman/martini/README.rst

 - Magneticum
 - Simba

 I attempt to support publicly available simulations with a customized source module.
-If your simulation is public and not supported, please contact me at the address below.
+If your simulation is public and not supported, please `contact me`_.
 Currently custom source modules exist for:

+.. _contact me: mailto:kyle.a.oman@durham.ac.uk

 - EAGLE (martini.sources.EAGLESource_)
 - IllustrisTNG (martini.sources.TNGSource_; also works with Illustris)